Roaring 21

 We’ll double your first deposit up to $1,000 free

 Blackjack players will look for any type of advantage when they are playing blackjack in a live casino or in an online casino.
-Counting Edge teaches the art of card counting, but this is just one type of advantage in the game of blackjack that can be exploited.
+Counting Edge teaches the art of card counting, but counting is only one discussion in the wider advantage-play conversation.

 This is part of advantage play discussions just as the following: Hole Carding, Shuffle Tracking, Wonging in Blackjack, Camouflage Betting, Team Play, Betting Spread, and Risk Of Ruin.